-We featured the island of the gods two issues ago and we have completely fallen in love all over again with Bali after a two-week visit there.
-During our visit, I regularly stumbled upon this minimalist yet beautiful boutique from Parisian-born fashion designer Magali Pascal, who happens to reside in Bali.
+During our last visit to Bali, I regularly stumbled upon this minimalist yet beautiful boutique from Parisian-born fashion designer Magali Pascal, who happens to reside in the island of gods.
 If you have ever wandered around Seminyak and Canggu, you most probably have seen her boutique.
 You really can’t miss it.
 Its minimalist and elegant décor, of course with beautiful clothes hanging around, will entice you to go inside and find out more.

 So, that is exactly what I did I got to know the brand as well as the woman behind the brand.
 Magali Pascal was born and raised in Paris.
 She spent her childhood visiting art museums and exhibitions with her grandmother, discovering her passion for the arts from an early age.
 She has always been creative and enjoyed fashion, so it was no question when she took her fashion study at Ensad (École nationale supérieure des Arts Décoratifs) and learned everything about fashion.
 Pascal was obsessed with the idea of making her own clothes and knew right away that it would become her career of choice.
 “I see fashion as an art form that people can express themselves through.”